stealthwhizz/Hackman-ML/REPORT.md

 2. Store in replay buffer
 3. Sample random batch for training
 4. Update policy network
-5. Repeat for 5000 episodes
+5. Repeat for 1000 episodes (optimized for speed)

 ## Evaluation Protocol
 - **No Exploration:** Epsilon = 0 during evaluation